Does Buffer have an API?

 To use Bufferâs API with any workflow or MCP (AI assistant) tool, youâll need:

-â A Buffer account with access to the channels you want to use
+â Access to the channels you want to use.

-â Your Buffer API Key
+â Your Buffer API Key.

-â An account with the tool you want to connect (like Zapier or Make)
+â An account with the tool you want to connect (like Zapier or Make).

 How to find your Buffer API Key